noblehusein/MECS-4510-Evolutionary-Computation-and-Design/README.md

 In the course of Evoltuionarry computation and design we explore, the various applications of Genetic algorithms and different areas in which they can be applied.

+Find the link to the soft-robot evolutions videos [here](https://noblehusein6.wixsite.com/website-1/evolutionary-computation-and-design)

 TSP: We attempt to solve the age old travelling salesman Problem with a custom made Evolutionary algorithm that uses a list representation to search the shortest
      distance between different cities.